How to Become an Agricultural Engineer About this section

 - A passing score on the Professional Engineering (PE) exam

 New engineers usually work under the supervision of experienced engineers.
 As they gain knowledge and experience, beginning engineers move to more difficult projects and increase their independence in developing designs, solving problems, and making decisions.

 With experience, agricultural engineers may advance to supervise a team of engineers and technicians.
 Some advance to become engineering managers.
-Agricultural engineers who go into sales use their engineering background to discuss a product’s technical aspects with potential buyers and to help in product planning, installation, and use.
-For more information, see the profiles on architectural and engineering managers and sales engineers.
+Agricultural engineers who become sales engineers use their engineering background to discuss a product’s technical aspects with potential buyers and to help in product planning, installation, and use.